davidtinker/flyingpiglet/_posts/2017-10-21-raspberry-pi-zero-ip-camera.md

 and I didn't have a suitable hub.
 You should configure your Wifi router to give the Pi a fixed IP address as this will make [connecting to it with ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/) and remote access from the web possible.

+If you the camera is going to be on a different Wifi network to the one you are currently using then you can add extra networks to /etc/wpa_supplicant/wpa_supplicant.conf:

+    network={
+        ssid="YOURNETWORK"
+        psk="password"
+        key_mgmt=WPA-PSK
+    }

+    network={
+        ssid="OTHERNETWORK"
+        psk="verysecret"
+        key_mgmt=WPA-PSK
+    }

 ## Install MotionEye